Hecsall/4chan-dl/README.md

 #### Optional arguments:

 * **-h, --help**  show this help message and exit
 * **-o OUTPUT, --output OUTPUT**  Directory name where the script saves the images.
-Default directory name will be the thread id
+If not specified the script creates directory, whose name is the thread id, in the working folder.
 * **-l LIMIT, --limit LIMIT**  Limit how many images to download.